DataDog/system-tests/docs/scenarios/k8s_lib_injection.md

 ./get_helm.sh
 ```

-### Environment variables
+#### Configure tested components versions

-The next step is define the environment variables.
+All the software components to be tested are configured using environment variables.
 This is an example of env vars configuration for Java:

 ```sh
 export TEST_LIBRARY=java